What to Expect From Your Exam

 Health and safety protocols we are taking:

-In addition, we will continue to monitor CDC, WHO, governmental, and optometric associations guidelines and make changes as appropriate to protect our the community.
+In addition, we will continue to monitor CDC, WHO, governmental, and optometric associations guidelines and make changes as appropriate to protect our community.
 Thank you so much for your continued support of our practices.
 We appreciate your patience throughout this process and for trusting us with your eyecare needs.

 The Total Vision Care Family of Eyecare Professionals